 Animal Testing Logo Schemes

-While every cosmetic in Australia is compliant with the legislation, there are logos that businesses choose to use to show that they have gone further and their existing products have not been tested on animals.
+While every cosmetic in Australia must be compliant with the legislation, there are logos that businesses choose to use to show that they have gone further and their existing products have not been tested on animals.
 The three most-recognised logos are:

 False or Misleading Claims